cygwin/aiotests/README.md

 # _aiotests_

+Test programs for Cygwin's POSIX Asynchronous I/O feature.

-Just a reference to https://github.com/mgeisert/aiotests.
+This listing is just a reference to https://github.com/mgeisert/aiotests.